cdapio/cdap/cdap-docs/introduction/source/index.rst

      :widths: 80 20
      :stub-columns: 1

-     * - List the adaptors available in the CDAP instance
+     * - List the adapters available in the CDAP instance
        -

   .. list-table::